One of the hardest things to deal with is jealousy in friendships.

 Everyone’s insecure about something.
 These insecurities can manifest themselves as jealousy for our friends, who may be better looking, more successful, make more money, or possess qualities that we don’t possess.

-Unfortunately, insecurities can project themselves onto others, resulting in resentments that erode friendships.
 It’s a nasty cycle of painful emotions that can pull you down instead of lifting you up toward your potential.

 To transcend insecurity, it’s helpful to express it, embrace it, and allow yourself to experience the feeling.
 This is what, ultimately, worked for me.